Get insider access

 4. Best Entry-Level 4k Camera

 The Canon EOS R10 is the best entry-level camera we've tested for 4k video.
 This APS-C model is highly accessible and beginner-friendly, with an intuitive menu system and controls.
-However, its specs are also advanced enough for more experienced shooters.
 With 4k recording at up to 60 fps (with a crop), it's one of the more versatile cameras at this price point.
-On top of that, it supports 10-bit 4:2:2 internal recording in its HDR PQ mode for those who need a bit more flexibility in post.
+On top of that, it supports 10-bit 4:2:2 internal recording in its HDR PQ mode for a bit more flexibility in post, although it lacks any kind of Log format.
 It also has one of the better autofocus systems on the market.

 The Fujifilm X-S10 is another great choice at this price point, and its film simulation modes are great for people who prefer a more hands-off approach, allowing you to change up the look of your footage in-camera.
 It also offers a more established lens ecosystem and is one of the few options at this price to include IBIS for smoother handheld footage.
 It has fewer frame rate options and slightly more limited internal recording capability than the Canon.